Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: boolean
     :default: ``False``

-    Whether to run simple screening with all monocultures from pool.
-Set True to run monocultures with the number of wells equal to the number of species in the regional pool.
+    Set ``True`` to run simple screening with all monocultures from the regional species pool.
+The number of wells is equal to the number of species in the regional pool.

-.. confval:: d
+.. confval:: dilution

     :type: float
     :default: ``0.001``